Sawda-Hassan/food-delivery/Food-delivery-app9/README.md

-Getting Started To run the Food Delivery application locally, follow these steps:
-Clone the repository: git clone:https://github.com/Sawda-Hassan/food-delivery.git Navigate to the project's root directory: cd Food-delivery-app9 && npm install Start the development server: npm run dev Open the application in your browser at http://localhost:5177/.
+Getting Started To run the Food Delivery application locally, follow these steps:S Clone the repository: git clone:https://github.com/Sawda-Hassan/food-delivery.git Navigate to the project's root directory: cd Food-delivery-app9 && npm install Start the development server: npm run dev Open the application in your browser at http://localhost:5177/.